 Us moms are always on the go, and we can use all of the protein and nutrients we can get!
 This is especially the case for new and breastfeeding mamas, as nutrition plays an important role in recovery and milk supply.

 Protein shakes and powders are a quick and easy way to get a daily boost of nutrition and essential proteins--but are they safe for breastfeeding moms?
-Read along to learn all about the benefits of protein shakes, essential nutrients you need postpartum, and 4 nutritious shake lactation recipes!
+Read along to learn all about the benefits of protein shakes and the essential nutrients you need postpartum!

 Safe Protein Shakes and Smoothie Recipes For Breastfeeding Moms